Murut people: Customs and religion

 The Murut were the last of Sabah's ethnic groups to renounce headhunting.
 As with the Iban of Sarawak, collecting heads of enemies traditionally served a very important role in Murut spiritual beliefs.
-For example, a man could only get married after he presented at least one head to the family of the desired girl.
+For example, a boy could only get married after he presented at least one head to the family of the desired girl.

 The Murut were shifting cultivators of hill padi and tapioca, supplementing their diet with blowpipe hunting and with some fishing.
 They live in communal longhouses, usually near rivers, using the rivers as their highways.
 Most have now converted to Christianity, with about a fifth of the population being Muslims.
 However, they still maintain their culture.

 Traditional dress for men was a jacket made of tree bark (Artocarpus tamaran), a red loincloth, and a headdress decorated with Argus pheasant feathers.
 Women wore a black sleeveless blouse and sarong, which fell just below the knees.
 Like most of the other indigenous groups in Sabah, the Murut decorated their clothing with distinctive beadwork and also made belts out of old silver coins.
 Another belt made of reddish-brown glass beads plus yellow and blue beads was hung loosely around the waist.

 Murut wedding or funeral feasts can last several days.
 Ancient Chinese jars hold a prominent status in Murut customs.
 Jars are also a place of spirits, and larger jars were formerly used as coffins.